-Then you have time to travel and when you arrive there’s a stinkin’ social “hour”, or somebody is late.
-By the time the dishes are uncovered and everyone eats, your (previously delicious) contribution is cold slop, right?
+Then you have time to travel and when you arrive there's a stinkin' social "hour", or somebody is late.
+By the time the dishes are uncovered and everyone eats, your (previously delicious) contribution is no longer warm and delicious.

 If you don't have one of these you need to get one.
 This is mine.
 It's made by Pyrex and has been well loved.

-It’s an insulated casserole carrier and comes with a 9″ x 13″ covered baking dish and a hot and cold pack that you heat in the microwave to keep food hot or freeze according to your needs.
+It's an insulated casserole carrier and comes with a 9" x 13" covered baking dish and a hot and cold pack that you heat in the microwave to keep food warm or freeze for keeping food cold.
 These are awesome and there are some really cute ones out there now.

 This post contains affiliate links for your convenience.
 Click here to read our full disclosure policy